Welcome to Costa Rica.

 3) Shared Shuttle

-If you’re looking for a more comfortable and direct route, consider taking a shared shuttle from San Jose Airport to La Pavona Dock.
+If you’re looking for a more comfortable and direct bus route, consider taking a shared shuttle from San Jose Airport to La Pavona Dock.
 We also recommend booking your transportation Services in Costa Rica through Costa Rica Trip Guide.

 While this option might be a bit pricier, it does provide you with door-to-door service and allows you to avoid the hassle of multiple transfers.